lucas-ige/containers/images/python-env_geoscience/README.md

-This image sets up the Python environment I use for geosciences.
+This image sets up the Python environment I use for geoscience.